• Home

 • Sales: From your Shopify home base, you can integrate directly with other sales channels and sell via Facebook Marketplace, Instagram Ads, TikTok Ads, and even Amazon and Walmart.

-• Payments: Shopify works with a long list of payment gateways, including the usual suspects like Apple Pay and PayPal, pay-later platforms like Affirm and Klarna, and even international and crypto-based payment systems.
-Squarespace, on the other hand, only works with PayPal, Stripe, Square, and Apple Pay.
+• Payments: Shopify works with a long list of payment gateways, including the usual suspects like Stripe, Apple Pay, and PayPal, pay-later platforms like Affirm and Klarna, and even international and crypto-based payment systems.
+Squarespace, on the other hand, only works with credit/debit cards and a few payment processors like PayPal, Stripe, Square, and Apple Pay—though it does make it easier to sell subscriptions natively, while Shopify requires dedicated apps.

 • Shipping: With direct USPS, UPS, DHL, and dropshipping integrations, Shopify allows sellers to calculate carrier rates, print labels, and take advantage of major shipping discounts all within the platform.
 Squarespace's basic packages have enough of this functionality to satisfy lower-volume sellers, but they're not as scalable.

-• In-person selling: Shopify has its own point-of-sale system with transaction rates that are lower than what you get with Squarespace, which only offers point-of-sale capabilities via Square.
+• In-person selling: Shopify has its own point-of-sale system with transaction rates that are lower than what you get with Squarespace (if you upgrade to a Retail plan), which only offers point-of-sale capabilities via Square.

 Screenshot of Shopify's storefront.

-These differences probably won't matter quite as much to those who are just starting out or who are running a smaller, more basic business on the side; it's primarily those with an eCommerce focus who are aiming to scale who will really lean heavily on Shopify's additional features and tools.
+These differences probably won't matter quite as much to those who are just starting out or who are running a smaller, more basic business on the side; it's primarily those who are aiming to scale an eCommerce business who will really lean heavily on Shopify's additional features and tools.

 Shopify also integrates with more applications